blessinvarkey/blessinvarkey.github.io/theatre/lecture3.md

 ### La Ronde
--  "La Ronde" is a play written by Arthur Schnitzler in 1897, originally titled "Reigen" in German.
-Its structure has influenced various art forms, including improvisational theater.
+"La Ronde" is a play written by Arthur Schnitzler in 1897, originally titled "Reigen" in German.
 The play is a series of ten interconnected scenes, where characters engage in pairs.
 Each scene involves two characters, with one character from each scene moving on to the next scene, thus forming a "round" or "circle" by the end of the play.
 The play's name, "La Ronde," translates to "The Round Dance" in English.

-For the course, "La Ronde" is used a format where scenes are interlinked in a similar manner.
+For the course, "La Ronde" will be used as a format where scenes are interlinked in a similar manner.
 Here's how it can work in an improv setting:

 The form works like a circle of two person scenes typically.
 Let's say you are going to have five players to a La Ronde, Mike, Tara, Julie, Steve and Jed.
 And let's also say that Tara and Jed start the first scene.
 The scenes would look like this:
 - Tara & Jed